doobeh/pinboarder/README.md

 when I do-- mostly as a tutorial for new people coming into the Flask web development framework.

-Lots of tweaks required too in the not too distant future--
+Lots of tweaks required in the not too distant future--
 * The pinboard refresh function is fired on request at the moment, it should run automatically in the background really.
 * The Feed url is hardcoded in the ```config.py``` file at the moment, I should move that into the admin interface.
-* Limited querying of Pinboard.
-At present when a update is requested, all the posts matching are returned, if a user had thousands of posts that would be a bit unfair to Pinboard.
+* Be a good neighbour and query Pinboard in a more frugal way.
+At present when a update is requested, all the posts matching are returned, if a user had thousands of posts that would be a bit unfair to Pinboard's bandwidth.
 Instead it should memorize the last sucessful update, then just ask the Pinboard API for all posts newer than that time.
-* Improve the user interface so it's a working theme that someone might actually want to use
+* Improve the user interface so it's a working theme that someone might actually be happy to use.
+Maybe even add some theme options if I get really productive.
 * Add a few blueprints to break the site apart, at least to document in the tutorial to make it a more complete introduction.